Flowey0622/ELEC0088-SNS/README.md

 ## DateSets
 - London 2000-01-01 to 2024-01-31.csv
-  introduction about the dataset
 - tfl-daily-cycle-hires.csv
-  introduction about the dataset

 ## Model_Training
 This includes programs for training two models, GRU and LSTM, as well as simplified versions in the form of Jupyter Notebook to facilitate understanding, testing, and improving the model.